Gl1tchs/glgpu/README.md

 GLGPU is a high-performance rendering interface that abstracts the Vulkan API.
 It is designed to provide a low-overhead development environment for real-time graphics applications.

-The library handles the verbose setup of Vulkan (device selection, swapchain management, memory allocation via VMA, and descriptor management) while exposing a command-buffer-based API for rendering and compute operations.

 ## Features

 - **Dynamic Descriptors:** Automated descriptor set allocation and management.